AshWhitear/since-starman-roadster/README.md

 ### What is this repository for? ###

-* Coundown how long the Tesla Roadster has been in space
+* Countdown how long the Tesla Roadster has been in space

 ### How do I get set up? ###